Selected Closed Receiverships:

 Simon was appointed Receiver for Titan Capital Holdings, LLC, et al. in February 2016 after the companies’ founder determined that the companies were insolvent.
 The insolvency was caused in whole or in part by non-performing loans, including loans to Titan principals and related entities, and by the failure of the companies to effectively collect funds due.
 The Receiver was appointed to conduct an orderly liquidation of Titan’s assets.
 During the investigation, Simon determined that Titan was insolvent only six short months after the company began operating, and only two months after it began accepting investor funds.
 Simon continues to administer Titan’s remaining loan portfolio and pursue claims against Titan principals and third parties for the benefit of its creditors.

-Simon was appointed the Receiver over iCollego, LLC which provided cloud-based collections software that allowed homeowners associations to take control of the collections process and to manage thousands of accounts online in one centralized location.
+Simon was appointed Receiver for a collections software developer, which provided cloud-based collections software that allowed homeowners associations to take control of the collections process and to manage thousands of accounts online in one centralized location.
 The Receivership arose out of an ownership dispute.
-Once Simon was appointed Receiver Simon discovered that virtually all the assets of the company had been removed.
-The Court request that Simon perform an investigation into the dissipation of the Company’s assets, which Simon performed and presented to the Court.
-Once Simon’s investigation was completed the Receivership was dissolved while the litigation continued.
+After Simon was appointed Receiver, Simon discovered that virtually all of the company’s assets had been removed.
+Simon investigated the dissipation of the company’s assets and presented its findings to the Court.

-Cale A. Clayton v CV Flooring Mgmt.
-LLC, et al.; Maricopa County Superior Court; Receiver, 2015
+Commercial Flooring Contractor; Maricopa County Superior Court; Receiver, 2015

-Simon was appointed Receiver for CV Flooring Mgmt, LLC due to litigation resulting from a dispute between the company’s partners.
-CV Flooring is a commercial flooring contractor.
+Simon was appointed Receiver for a commercial flooring contractor due to litigation resulting from a dispute between the company’s partners.
 The Receiver was appointed to take possession and control of the company’s assets and to wind down the company.
-The Receiver took a supervisory role in this matter to reduce receivership costs by working with the partners and their staff to complete all outstanding projects, collect remaining accounts receivable, and pay remaining debts.
+Simon took a supervisory role in this matter to reduce receivership costs by working with the partners and their staff to complete all outstanding projects, collect remaining accounts receivable, and pay remaining debts.

-Hallmark Hospice LLC v Garrett, et al; Maricopa County Superior Court; Receiver, 2014
+Hospice Provider; Maricopa County Superior Court; Receiver, 2014

-Simon was appointed Receiver for Hallmark Hospice, LLC due to litigation resulting from a dispute between the company’s owners.
+Simon was appointed Receiver for a hospice provider due to litigation resulting from a dispute between the company’s owners.
 The Receivership was limited to monitoring and approving cash disbursements with no operational control.
 Due to the financial condition of the company and the disposition of the underlying litigation it was determined that the limited Receivership was no longer necessary and the Receivership was dissolved.

-Sky Financial Investments, LLC and SVP Financial Services Partners, LLLP acquired interests in various subsidiaries that operated various Taco Bell and Pizza Hut restaurants in the Midwest and East Coast.
-Simon was appointed Receiver for Sky and SVP due to litigation between various members and managers resulting from a dispute over management fees.
-Simon’s investigation in this matter determined that both Sky and SVP were insolvent prior to the payment of certain management fees.
-Due to the financial condition of the entities and because of additional remedies available to a trustee in bankruptcy that would not be available to the Receiver, the Receiver obtained the Court’s to file bankruptcy petitions on behalf of SVP and Sky in the United States Bankruptcy Court for the District of Arizona.
+Two Arizona companies acquired interests in multiple subsidiaries that operated several Taco Bell and Pizza Hut restaurants in the Midwest and East Coast.
+Simon was appointed Receiver for the companies due to litigation between various members and managers resulting from a dispute over management fees.
+Simon’s investigation in this matter determined that both companies were insolvent prior to the payment of certain management fees.
+Due to the financial condition of the entities and because of additional remedies available to a trustee in bankruptcy that would not be available to the Receiver, Simon obtained the Court’s to file bankruptcy petitions on behalf of the companies in the United States Bankruptcy Court for the District of Arizona.

-Simon was appointed Receiver for Ancillary Care Solutions, LLC due to litigation resulting from a dispute between the company’s partners.
-ACS established and managed physical, occupational, and speech therapy programs by providing regulatory compliance guidance, billing systems, and other solutions.
-The Receiver was appointed to take control of the company’s assets and manage ongoing operations pending the resolution of the parties’ claims.
-Simon assisted with the dissolution, liquidation, and closing of the books of ACS pursuant to a settlement agreement between the parties.
+Simon was appointed Receiver for an Arizona company due to litigation resulting from a dispute between the company’s partners.
+The Receivership entity established and managed physical, occupational, and speech therapy programs by providing regulatory compliance guidance, billing systems, and other solutions.
+Simon was appointed Receiver to take control of the company’s assets and manage ongoing operations pending the resolution of the parties’ claims.
+Simon assisted with the dissolution, liquidation, and closing of the books of the company pursuant to a settlement agreement between the parties.

 PNTM Management Services LLC, et al. v Absolute Healthcare Inc., et al.; Maricopa County Superior Court; Receiver, 2014